aliyun/aliyun-emapreduce-datasources/README.md

 ## ONS Support

-In this section, we will demonstrate how to comsume ONS message in Spark.
+In this section, we will demonstrate how to consume ONS message in Spark.

 ```
     // cId: Aliyun ONS ConsumerID